dhruv114523/SOA-Competition/premium_calculations/README.md

   region_premium_raw = region_raw_share * cumulative_risk * participation_factor * hazard_weighted_premium

   Notes:
   - `total_risk_exposure` and `hazard_weighted_premium` are referenced in the code but not computed within this file.
 They act as normalizing or scaling constants.
-If not defined externally, the script will raise a NameError.
-In a complete workflow, `total_risk_exposure` should equal the sum across regions of `total_houses_region * lambda_region` or a similar aggregate exposure measure, and `hazard_weighted_premium` should summarize hazard multiplier effects across regions using `hazard_proportions` and `hazard_multipliers`.

 6) Category-level premium allocation within a region: